ctoec/component-library/README.md

     yarn storybook
 ```

+## Development

+### USWDS

+This library uses USWDS for layout, component styles, and most icons.
+Due to a React bug affecting the way that SVG imports as react components from node modules into this library are handled in any application using this library, USWDS icons are copied into `src/assets/images/uswds`.
+To re-copy files from USWDS into that folder, run `cp -r node_modules/uswds/dist/img/* src/assets/images/uswds`.

 ## Examples

 If you're looking for some specific UX examples, we have a Storybook site deployed to [GitHub Pages](https://pages.github.com/), showcasing all of the components within this library.